Howard County Faith Communities present:

 The purpose of these conversations is not to persuade, debate, or convince one another of our positions, but to make space for each of us to be heard and to learn about one another, including areas in which we might disagree or hold different views.

-This project is a continuation and expansion of Courageous Conversations that were held last year.
-All are welcome, regardless of whether you participated last year, and regardless of faith affiliation (including no faith affiliation at all).
+All are welcome, regardless of whether you participated in previous years, and regardless of faith affiliation (including no faith affiliation at all).